Henry v Vieira: The Arsene Wenger proteges to move into coaching

 After a year in charge of Netherlands' Under-21 team, he went back to Feyenoord and worked as assistant coach for four years before taking the top job in 2015.
 Five domestic trophies have followed in that time, leaving Van Bronckhorst the coach tipped for bigger things.

-Feyenoord are 12 points off the Eredivisie pace set by PSV this season, though.

 75 - Giovanni van Bronckhorst won his 50th Eredivisie game as a manager after 75 matches, as many as Louis van Gaal.
-Flashing. pic.twitter.com/7RyJkhUzLW— OptaJohan (@OptaJohan) 1 October 2017
+Flashing.
+1 October 2017

 Get the best features, fun and footballing frolics straight to your inbox every week.